Below is my review of the Procook Elite Tri-Ply Uncoated Cookware Set 4 Piece with 20cm Saucepan.

 Heating and Cooking

-I previously used aluminium pans with a non-stick coating, which heated up very quickly.
+I previously used aluminium pans with a non-stick coating, which heated up instantly quickly.
 These stainless steel pans take a little longer to heat up, but not substantially so.
+But once they are hot they tend to hold their heat for a long time.
+Which is good and bad.

 One thing I wasn’t expecting: the sides of the pans get very hot, much hotter than my previous pans.
-If you’re frying something in a saucepan (I know, a bit rogue, but I wanted to test these), food and oil can splash onto the sides and because they are tri-ply and spread the heat well, the food will dry out and form a crust rapidly.
+If you’re sauting something in a saucepan food and oil can splash up the sides, because they are tri-ply and spread the heat well, the food can dry out and form a crust rapidly.
 It’s not necessarily a problem, just different.

 The even distribution of heat is noticeable.
 When I cook bacon in the frying pan, it cooks at the same speed across the whole surface.
 No hot spots.